elizabethshulman/cellsociety/README.md

 #### Within XML:
 *  Random Distributions
     *  All XML files will be for specific states only.
 There will be a "make custom grid" option that allows for random distributions.

-## Impressions of the Assignment
-*  We felt this project was adequately-sized as an introduction to teamwork in a programming setting.
-*  The only feedback we had was that the second sprint felt considerably more difficult and time-intensive than the first.